 Yet, though we may chuckle over Luke’s childish simplicity, we often share his lack of enthusiasm over facing responsibilities.
 Like him we ask: I have to clean house – again?
 I have to go to work – again?
 Cook – again?

-It seems we’re not really hard-wired to love labor and doing right for their own sake.
+It seems we’re not really hard-wired to love labor and doing right for their own sakes.
 We dislike having to do things, however necessary.
 So here Paul reminds us that not only are we supposed to work heartily, but that we will reap rewards for doing so.

 Colossians 3:18-25 is titled Rules for Christian Households.